Recommended Color Settings

 2. Use the appropriate calibration profile built especially for your display in sRGB, Gamma 2.2 (color temperature is insignificant).

-💡 On Mac you can also use the Internet and Web (sRGB) reference display preset provided with your new MacBook Pro or Pro Display XDR.
+💡 On Mac you can also use the Internet and Web (sRGB) reference display preset provided with your new MacBook Pro, Apple Studio Display and Pro Display XDR.

 2. Adobe Photoshop